Hockey Reference Blog

 Lost Quarter-Finals (4-3) to Montreal Canadiens

 The long winning streak of the 1970-71 Bruins was a thrilling display of dominance during a season already etched in hockey history.
-This streak, occurring between February 23 and March 20, 1971, showcased the offensive juggernaut that Boston had become and fueled their march towards a record-breaking season.
+This streak, occurring between February 23rd and March 20th of 1971, showcased the offensive juggernaut that Boston had become and fueled their march towards a record-breaking season.
 The Bruins averaged an impressive 5.2 goals per game during the streak, led by Phil Esposito’s goal-scoring and Bobby Orr’s impressive assists.

 Despite their focus on offense, the Bruins remained disciplined, allowing only 2.08 goals per game during the streak.
 Their starting goaltender, Eddie Johnston, posted a stellar save percentage during this period.